sajozsattila/mur2_editor/app/static/manual.md

 ### Collaborative real-time editing between Writers {#cor}

 If you are a registered user, you can share your document with another user.
 The first step is to [create and save a new document](#ca).
 After it is saved, you can share it with another user by [adding](#authors) him as Writer.
 Now you are ready to collaborate with others.
 The Article will appear in the new Author Profile page and you can start to work together.
 The collaborating is in real-time, so your documents will be synchronised continuously.
 Example: you will see when they are typing in.
-Saving is not needed.
+Saving is not needed. {>> Too many use the "Collaborative" in this section. <<}

 # Markdown {#markdown}